pantheon-systems/documentation/source/content/debug-cache.md

 </Alert>

-Search for instances across the site's codebase and once isolated, edit the cookie name so that is matches the [`STYXKEY[a-zA-Z0-9_-]+` naming convention](/caching-advanced-topics#using-styxkey).
+Search for instances of the cookie name across the site's codebase and once isolated, edit the cookie name so that is matches the [`STYXKEY[a-zA-Z0-9_-]+` naming convention](/caching-advanced-topics#using-styxkey).

 Next, wrap a conditional statement around the `setcookie();` function to check whether the cookie is already defined in the request.
 The goal of this effort is to send `set-cookie` only on the initial request, and never on subsequent requests.
 For a code example, see [Working with Cookies on Pantheon](/cookies#cache-varying-cookies).

 The initial request will still break through the cache.
 That's expected, because it would not find anything defined for the cookie.
-Subsequent requests back to the site should find the cookie data defined in the request headers.
-Subsequent requests should not be sending `set-cookie` and should now be served by cache.
+Subsequent requests back to the site should now be served by the cache, as the cookie is already set.

 #### Cookie alternatives